AndreFCruz/feup-lpoo-armadillo/README.md

     Participating classes: GameModel.

-    Why we decided to use it:
+    Why we decided to use it: Game needs only one GameModel, which must be accessed in several different places of our code.

 ## GUI Design and Mock-Ups